Lying wall slides are knee rehabilitation exercises to improve flexion of the knee.

 Back to top

-If a point is reached where the knee is too stiff to continue, then you can use the good leg to help it go down a little bit more.
+If a point is reached where the knee is too stiff to flex further on its own, then you can use the good leg to help it go down a little bit more.

 Back to top